ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   Proud to signal the morning ahead
   The sun rises eagerly out of his bed
-  Expecting clouds to provide a drape
-  To cover his modesty as he wakes,

-  Sometimes the clouds are off in a dream
-  Not a cloud in the sky is to be seen
-  The sun turns red, then a blushing pink
+  Expecting clouds to provide a drape to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen, the sun turns red, then a blushing pink
-  He doesn’t have the time to think
-  Reaching for his golden cloak
-  he drapes it around him in a stroke.
-  Taking a pause to settle down, comfy in his glowing gown
-  It dawns on him that not many that day will have risen so early to see him that way.
+  Not having the time to stop and think, he reaches for his golden cloak and dresses in a single stroke, gradually it dawns on him that not many that day will have risen so early to see him that way.

-  Then to keep him in his finest prime, the sun has to retire each night on time.
+  Then, to keep him in his finest prime, the sun has to retire each night on time,

-  But, those evening clouds are often late which causes the sun to get irate
+  But the evening clouds are often late which causes the sun to get irate
   Slipping his gown, he smoulders red, as he discreetly sets onto his bed
-  The errant clouds feel a tad abashed and turn the sky pink as the sun further sinks.
+  The errant clouds, feel a tad abashed turn the sky a pretty orange and pink as out of sight, the sleeping sun sinks.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-
   The Blushing Sun
-  111
-  1111
-  1111
+  Horsey Mere
+  Norfolk Broads
+  UK.
 stamp: /img/beyond-pebbles-face-kingsdo.jpg
 showStampInPreview: false
 author: Caroline Whitehouse